elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 alwaysopen: true
 ---

+# V 1.50
+## Overview
+This release offers upward volume autoscaling, new customer database parameters, improved monitoring in terms of mail notifications and more metrics.
+It is now possible to create TLS-based sessions.
+The backup management has been improved disalloving concurrent backup race conditions.

+## Changes
+* Auto-scale volumes, enabled by default.
+* Send email notifications to end user.
+* TLS v1 Mysql/MariaDB, Postgres and Redis.
+* Do all DNS queries through ExternalDNS.
+* The Terraform provider has been substantially improved.

+## Important fixes
+* Fixed a problem where multiple concurrent backups were executed.
+* There was a problem in removing datastores stuck in creation or modifying state.
+* Redis and MSSQL backup restore was not working properly.
+* Optimized failover time for Always on.

 # V 1.48
 ## Overview
 In this release we introduce MSSQL, the new Openstack V2 instance flavors and volume types giving even better performance and price efficiency.